yassineyassine/devops/README.md

   -Dsonar.host.url=http://localhost:9000 \
   -Dsonar.token=sqp_ec87a46dddbee9d64b3b0329423a15822f748115

+  D. Setup Jenkins
+We will access jenkins with 'http://localhost:8080/'.
+This will display the Unlock Jenkins page.

 3)Add it to pom.xml in <properties></properties>.

 4)After that, go to Sonarqube again and look in the Overview Menu section.
 Congratulations, our sonarqube has been analyzed as shown below.